jhpyle/docassemble/_docs/fields.md

 by a whole number, the function returns `True`, which indicates that the input is valid.

-One limitation of these validation functions is that they can only test for characteristics inherent in the variable being validated;
+Note that the `validate` modifier is not available for use with fields having `datatype: checkboxes`.
+(However, note that you can use [`minlength`] and [`maxlength`] to require a certain number of checkboxes to be checked when [`none of the above`] is disabled.)

-they cannot compare the variable to other variables.
+A more general limitation of these validation functions is that they can only test for characteristics inherent in the variable being validated; they cannot compare the variable to other variables.

 <a name="validation code"></a>You can get around this restriction
 using the `validation code` modifier.